Park Street Church: Today

 Park Street is an international congregation, with members from more than 60 countries.
-The church attracts many regular worshipers from among the undergraduates, graduate students, and faculty at Boston-area universities.
 Park Street believes strongly in education integrated with faith, so it is associated with Park Street Kids, Park Street School, and Boston Trinity Academy, as well as partnering with Campus Crusade for Christ and InterVarsity Christian Fellowship for undergraduate and graduate ministries, and a long-time partnership with Gordon-Conwell Theological Seminary.

 Boston Mayor Menino announced February 27, 2009, as Park Street Day in honor of its bicentennial.

+From when his tenure began in 2020 through 2024, current Senior Minister Mark Booker was the center of disagreements with many of his staff and church leaders.
+Things came to a head with the firing of Associate Minister Michael Balboni, the public sharing of internal documents alleging spiritual abuse, and a months long process to petition a special meeting to review the Board of Elders' decision to fire Balboni.
+In a non-binding vote Booker garnered the support of 2/3 of members present at the 2024 Annual Meeting.
+The resignations of three additional ministers and testimonies of former ministers resulted in a majority of members present at a subsequent meeting rejecting the assertion that Mark Booker is not disqualified from pastoral ministry.
+Many of the church leadership remain steadfast in their support for Mark as their Senior Minister.